wookiehangover/stendig-tab/readme.md

-# Oblique Strategies Tab
+# Stendig Calendar Tab

-> A tab replacement based on Oblique Strategies by Brian Eno and Peter Schmidt.
+> A tab replacement based on the iconic Stendig Calendar

-Available for free in the [Google Chrome Webstore](https://chrome.google.com/webstore/detail/oblique-strategies-tab/mgmdhihgmkhangpfokjdhfhjaiadpopd).
+Available for free in the [Google Chrome Webstore](https://chrome.google.com/webstore/detail/stendig-calendar-tab/afdhlpappobhcghgnjgkgacfmnjgibga).

 ## Development